 Near the entrance to the manor, there is stone seating with a chess set and stone chess pieces on top.
 It was well shaded and provided a great place to sit for a game of chess.

-I went and explored the back of the property as well where there was a fun old stone pool that is no longer in use.
+I went and explored the back of the property as well, where there was an old stone pool that is no longer in use.

-My room was immaculate with its vaulted ceilings, a king sized bed and two overstuffed chairs.
+My room was immaculate with its vaulted ceilings, a king size bed, and two overstuffed chairs.

-I loved being in the room as it did not feel like you were out in the desert, it had a peaceful and beautiful charm that makes it one of those places I could easily see myself going back to.
-I used this spot as a way to explore Joshua Tree National Park and return to plush comfort after a day of exploring.
+I loved being in the room as it did not feel like you were out in the desert, it had a peaceful charm that made it one of those places I could easily see myself going back to.
+I used this room as a way to explore Joshua Tree National Park and return to plush comfort after a day of exploring.

-Of course as a bed and breakfast you have to hope the food is good as well.
+Of course, as a bed and breakfast you have to hope the food is good as well.
 I can easily say that it was as I was greeted with amazing Eggs Benedict, complete with a fresh homemade hollandaise sauce.
-The highlight for me was that there was a basket of fresh apricots and a plate of cookies there as well, I indulged in both.
+The highlight for me was that there was a basket of fresh apricots and a plate of cookies as well.